zzzqc1234/confidential-computing-zoo/cczoo/confidential_ai/README.md

 - Alibaba Cloud Remote Attestation Service issues OIDC Tokens for trusted computing instances and confidential computing instances to prove the identity of ECS instances to relying parties.
 - Relying parties can verify the cryptographic validity of OIDC Tokens through OIDC's standard process.

+### Self-hosted Attestation Service with trustee
+Trustee is a lightweight, open-source remote attestation verifier designed for confidential computing.
+Originally developed for the Confidential Containers project, it allows local verification of attestation evidence without relying on cloud-based services, and supports diverse applications and hardware platforms.
+For more project details and architectural information, please refer to its GitHub repositorytrustee.
+The current project does not support cross-origin access (CORS), which means it cannot be accessed directly from web applications hosted on different origins.
+To support this demo scenario, an additional patch needs to be applied to trustee.
+Please refer to the Trustee Patch section if you plan to set up your own attestation service with trustee to support this demo.

 #### HTTPS usage in open-webui
 The native design of `open-webui` supports only the HTTP protocol.
 To enhance the security of data transmission, it is recommended to enable HTTPS by deploying a reverse proxy with TLS support, such as Nginx.
 This ensures that all communication between the client and the inference service is encrypted, protecting sensitive user inputs and model outputs from potential interception or tampering.
 Configuring HTTPS for `open-webui` is out of the scope of this article.

 ## 3. Build and Installation Guide
+##### Notice: The following steps are completed in the Aliyun instance, which supports Aliyun Remote Attestation Service, and you can also configure other remote authentication services.
+If you need to configure other remote attestation services, you can also use other environments.

 #### Step 1: Install ollama
 ```bash